 3) Never lean over the tank.

 Unless you need to open the lid, never lean over your septic tank.
 Septic tanks release strong and toxic gases that could cause harm if ingested.
-In severe cases, these gases could cause loss of consciousness.
+In severe cases, these gases could cause a loss of consciousness.
 As a good rule of thumb; if you don’t need to go near your septic system – don’t.

 4) Avoid open flames near your tank.